 Benefit #4 – Reminds you of what would make you happier

 It’s always easier to plan something and then forget all about it after a few days.
-For that reason, having the list in writing and visible keeps you focused to move towards the right direction of achieving your dreams.
+For that reason, having the list in writing and visible keeps you focused to move in the right direction of achieving your dreams.

 Benefit #5 – Increases satisfaction